daderuo/Web-Developing-Lessons/Lesson 3 Django/wiki/entries/Maserati.md

+# Maserati
-Maserati is an other italian supercar
+Maserati is the italian luxury car